-For over 20 years I’ve worked within the Lumber, Building Materials and Hardware industry, including senior roles on both sides of the negotiating table.
-The past 8 years, as President of Castle, have given me insight and a keen understanding of the relationship between manufacturing, distribution, and the independent retailer in serving the needs of Canadians from coast to coast.
+For nearly 25 years I’ve worked within the Lumber, Building Materials and Hardware industry, including senior roles on both sides of the negotiating table.
+The past 12 years, as President of Castle, have given me insight and a keen understanding of the relationship between manufacturing, distribution, and the independent retailer in serving the needs of Canadians from coast to coast.

 Here’s what I’ve learned:

 - We live in one of the greatest countries in the world

 - If you’re not passionate about what you do, you’re in the wrong business.

 - Entrepreneurs are the backbone of our economy